Skip to main content

 OM model settings

 The observer and reflector models default to google/gemini-2.5-flash.
-Override them per-thread through the /settings panel or in the harness state.
+Set them through the /om panel or in the controller state.

 OM thresholds